joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/es/2026/06/04/espanol/estados-unidos/trump-republicanos-represalias-limites.html

 **What to Know About the Arrest of ICE Protesters at Delaney Hall in New Jersey**\
-`More than 80 people have been arrested during turbulent protests outside the Delaney Hall immigrant detention center in New Jersey over the past two weeks.`\
+`At least 90 people have been arrested during turbulent protests outside the Delaney Hall immigrant detention center in New Jersey over the past two weeks.`\
 https://www.nytimes.com/2026/06/04/nyregion/delaney-hall-protests-charges.html

 **Books Our Editors Loved This Week**\